John Green: Online video beginnings

 In 2007, John and his brother Hank began a video blog project called Brotherhood 2.0 which ran from January 1 to December 31 of that year and was published to their YouTube channel "Vlogbrothers".
 The two agreed that they would forgo all text-based communication for the project's duration and instead maintain their relationship by exchanging these vlogs.
 Each submitted one to the other on alternating weekdays.
 The brothers gained a large following during the early years of YouTube, especially after Hank's video "Accio Deathly Hallows" was featured on the front page of YouTube.
 In what would have been the project's final video, the brothers revealed that they would extend their video correspondence indefinitely.
-As of August 2024, they have continued exchanging their vlogs and the channel has over 3.7 million subscribers and 1 billion views.
+As of July 2026, they have continued exchanging their vlogs and the channel has over 4.1 million subscribers and 1 billion views.

 Since the project's inception, the duo has gained a wide-reaching international fanbase whose members identify collectively as "Nerdfighters".
-One prominent early Nerdfighter was Esther Earl, who developed a bond with the Green brothers and the Nerdfighter community before she died in 2010 at the age of sixteen to thyroid cancer.
+One prominent early Nerdfighter was Esther Earl, who developed a bond with the Green brothers and the Nerdfighter community before she died in 2010 at the age of sixteen of thyroid cancer.
 Green and the Nerdfighteria community continue to celebrate "Esther Day" each year on August 3, and support the non-profit foundation This Star Won't Go Out, founded by Esther's parents Wayne and Lori Earl.
 Green wrote the introduction to Earl's biography and has stated that Earl was an inspiration for the main character Hazel in The Fault in Our Stars.

 The group, in collaboration with the two brothers, promote and participate in several other humanitarian efforts and community events, including loaning more than $4 million through Kiva.org, as well as the Project for Awesome (P4A).
 The Project for Awesome is an annual telethon-style fundraiser begun in 2007.
 The event includes a 48-hour livestream in which charities are voted on by the community while supporters pledge money and receive donated perks, such as artwork or digital content.
 The livestream is hosted by the Greens and other YouTube personalities, including Destin Sandlin and Phil Plait.
 The event has continued annually, gaining support and higher donations over time, raising over $3 million in 2023 and over $3.5 million in 2024.

 Hank Green and Alan Lastufka co-founded DFTBA Records (an initialism for "Don't Forget to Be Awesome") in 2008, with John Green later becoming a co-owner.
 Originally a record label, its main focus was music generated by prominent YouTube stars.
 The company now focuses on selling merchandise.